yext/search-core/docs/answers-core.result.name.md

 ## Result.name property

-The name of the result
+The name of the result.

 <b>Signature:</b>